Contributor: Staff of Timberline Knolls Residential Treatment Center

 *The fact that the individual relies on the medication because they feel better and are functioning.
 As such, this person may not realize the importance of addressing underlying issues and developing coping skills, which is an enormous part of long-term recovery

-Whether MAT is a component of a comprehensive recovery plan or not, is a decision that should be made by the individual.
+Whether Medical-Aided Recovery is a component of a comprehensive recovery plan or not, is a decision that should be made by the individual.
 What truly matters is that any person who is addicted to opiates needs to get treatment.
 When they are abused long enough, opiates don’t just devastate a person’s life; they destroy it.

 The opinions and views of our guest contributors are shared to provide a broad perspective of addictions.
 These are not necessarily the views of Addiction Hope, but an effort to offer discussion of various issues by different concerned individuals.

 We at Addiction Hope understand that addictions result from a combination of environmental and genetic factors.
 If you or a loved one are suffering from an addiction, please know that there is hope for you, and seek immediate professional help.